-Let me take you back to September 2010, when I could frequently be found in Bowring Park taking pictures at a waterfall where brown trout were trying to make their way up river.
+Let me take you back to September 2010, when I could frequently be found in Bowring Park taking pictures at a waterfall where brown trout were trying to make their way upriver.

-While a small number of trout did succeed, most of them failed miserably at the attempt, leaping boldly out of the water only to hit a rock or to be swept back down the falls again in the raging white water.
+While a small number of trout did succeed, most of them failed miserably in the attempt, leaping boldly out of the water only to hit a rock or to be swept back down the falls again in the raging white water.

-At the time, many of the park’s trails were closed due to damage caused by hurricane Igor, and my preferred spot for photographing them wasn’t available.
+At the time, many of the park’s trails were closed due to damage caused by hurricane Igor, and my preferred spot for photographing these trout wasn’t available.
 This is why I tried a new spot right in the middle of the cascades, it was a nice vantage point that had me looking the fish straight in the eye as they jumped up the river.

 Being in the middle of the river I did get a bit wet of course, especially after I moved closer to the falls to handhold my camera just above the water:

 I must have been perched like that for over an hour and I had many trout jump up and hit me!
 Before you say anything, fish-lovers need not worry: I wasn’t obstructing their jumping efforts because I was positioned in front of a rock.
 If I hadn’t been there the fish would have hit a wall instead of me, in fact, many of them did hit the rocks just around me:

 Here’s a shot where a trout actually hit the camera: